Skip to main content

 Corporation will record donated buildings at fair market value on the date of transfer with any associated costs.
 Purchases made using federal or state funding will follow the source funding policies and above procedures.

-IV.
-Improvements Other than Buildings
+1. Improvements Other than Buildings

 These improvements to land are for better enjoyment, attached or not easily removed, and will have a life expectancy of more than two years.
 Examples include walks, parking areas and drives, fencing, retaining walls, pools, outside fountains, and other similar items.